rejoan/demo-era/README.md

-This is a [Next.js] and Directus project for demo of eastern authority region.
+This is a NexJS and Directus project for demo of eastern authority region.

 ## Getting Started